 Selecting the Right Size of Tank

 Tank size is one of the biggest factors to keep in mind when picking out a new addition to your paintballing arsenal.
 Going for a bigger tank isn’t always the best course of action, however.
 Don’t be tempted into picking a tank solely with total shot capacity in mind.
-If you do, you might be left handling a tank that’s far too cumbersome and heavy to allow for sufficient freedom of movement on the field.
+As they are usually placed in a harness, you might be left handling a tank that’s far too cumbersome and heavy to allow for sufficient freedom of movement on the field.
 Ultimately, you want to pick a tank where size and weight are in perfect balance to best suit your playing needs.
 If pushed to make a choice, however, a lighter overall option is the best course of action.